mehdi-mirzapour/French-CRS/README.md

 ```

 ## Running a pre-trained model pipelines in jupyter notebook
-The jupyter notebook Text2CoreferenceChains.ipynb describes all the steps with a running example.
-This file can be opened via Jupyter notebook and demonstrates a walkthough with a runnnng example.
+The jupyter notebook /demo/Text2CoreferenceChains.ipynb describes all the essential steps.
+This file can be opened via Jupyter notebook and it demonstrates a walkthough with a runnnng example.

 ## Downloading ANCOR and training with it
 ANCOR can be downloaded here:  http://www.info.univ-tours.fr/~antoine/parole_publique/

-Notice: ANCOR files are not mandatory for running the example.
+Notice: Downloading ANCOR corpus is not mandatory for running the CRS system.
 Pre-trained models are already introduced in the "pre-trained language models" folder.
+The jupyter notebook /demo/Text2CoreferenceChains.ipynb also describes how to actually integrate it.

 ## Citations
 ```bibtex